Employee or church member?

-In Victorian England, the East End of London was a place most people were afraid to go, and where polite society had no part.
-William and Catherine Booth, felt that God wanted them to go into this darkness and share His Love.
+Everything we teach is rooted in God's Word, the Bible.
+Our organization started as an outreach of the church in Victorian England.
+When the East End of London was a place most people were afraid to go, William and Catherine Booth felt that God wanted them to go into this darkness and share His love.
 Booth was smart enough to realize that no one, "could hear a preacher if his stomach was growling more loudly from hunger than the preacher could speak!"
-Together, they set about meeting simple needs as living examples of God's Love with the hope that providing that example would be more effective than merely talking about it.
-More than 150 years later, The Salvation Army is active in 129 countries around the world.
+Together, they set about meeting simple needs as living examples of God's love, with the hope that their action would be more effective than merely words.
+More than 150 years later, The Salvation Army has churches in 129 countries around the world.

-Preaching the Gospel of Jesus Christ and meeting Human need in His name without discrimination is the Mission of The Salvation Army.
+Preaching the Gospel of Jesus Christ and meeting human needs in His name without discrimination is our mission - and one you can be part of.
 With your help, we are able to help almost 30 million people per year in the U.S. alone.
 Worldwide, it is said that only the United Nations provides more direct social service help to individuals than The Salvation Army.

-We know Sundays don’t always work, so we want to make sure you have a chance to connect with other believers.
-Most cities offer programming during the week for people of all ages — from men’s and women’s Bible studies to youth groups and social clubs for all ages.
+We know Sundays don’t always work, so we want to make sure you have a chance to connect with other believers when you can.
+Most cities offer programming during the week for people of all ages — from men’s and women’s Bible studies to youth groups and character-building classes for kids.

 Our officers are ordained pastors and can help you work through any season in life — spiritual or emotional.
-They offer advice based on God’s word and will pray with you for the strength to press on.
-Whether you are facing the loss of a loved one, working through legal difficulties or just need to share with someone, you will find someone ready to listen.
+They offer advice based on God’s Word and will pray with you for the strength to press on.
+Whether you are facing the loss of a loved one, working through legal difficulties, or just need to share with someone, you'll find someone ready to listen.